 So next time you’re tempted to jump in, I urge you to wait.
 I promise you that the lessons learned through things like missing out on playing on the team due to bad grades, having to miss lunch or get a zero in PE that day because he forgot his backpack, or even not being able to graduate with their peers will teach more lasting lessons than any you try to teach through advice or punishments.

-For a list of some more ideas for natural and logical consequences, just fill in your information below and I’ll send you a free Parenting Tip Sheet, “Why your punishments aren’t working and what to do instead.”
+For a list of some more ideas for natural and logical consequences, just fill in your information below and I’ll send you a free Parenting Tip Sheet, “How to help your teen become motivated by using natural and logical consequences.”